Coding education even helps the 70% of Coding Dojo graduates with bachelor’s, master’s and doctorate degrees increase salaries by an average of 58%

 “I attended a coding bootcamp because I knew that a solid technical foundation combined with my medical background would be a unique combination of skills that would position me for roles in advancing medicine and healthcare over the next few decades,” said Coding Dojo graduate Kwame Johnson who has an M.D. from Duke University School of Medicine and is currently a program manager at Microsoft.
 “A change from the medical to technology field made sense for me, and my career outlook and earnings potential haven’t been better.”

-Coding Dojo graduates who get jobs in the technology industry have an average starting salary of $72,286.50.
-The top employers of Coding Dojo graduates are, in order; Microsoft, Expedia, AT&T, Amazon and Apple.
+Coding Dojo graduates who get jobs in the technology industry have more than double salaries and now have an average starting salary of $72,286.50.
+The top employers of Coding Dojo graduates are, in order; Microsoft, Expedia, AT&T, Amazon, and Apple.